-To determine the future noise environment, the projected roadway segment noise levels were calculated using the methods in the Highway Noise Model published by the Federal Highway Administration (Source: (FHWA, 1978)).
-The FHWA Model uses the traffic volume, vehicle mix, speed, and roadway geometry to compute the equivalent noise level.
+To determine the future noise environment and impact potentials the Sound32 model was utilized.
+The critical model input parameters, which determine the projected vehicular traffic noise levels, include vehicle travel speeds, the percentages of automobiles, medium trucks and heavy trucks in the roadway volume, the site conditions and the peak hour traffic volume.
 The peak hour traffic volumes range between 6-12% of the average daily traffic (ADT) and 10% is generally acceptable for noise modeling.

 Table 5-2 presents the roadway parameters used in the analysis including the peak traffic volumes, vehicle speeds and the hourly traffic flow distribution (vehicle mix).
-The vehicle mix provides the hourly distribution percentages of automobiles, medium trucks and heavy trucks for input into the FHWA Model.
-The Buildout conditions for W. Mission Road, Las Posas Road, and Armorlite Drive include the future year 2050 traffic volume forecasts provided by the project traffic study by Linscott, Law, & Greenspan, (Linscott, Law, and Greenspan, 2023).
-In addition, the Project is located over 1,000 feet north of SR-78.
-According to the City of San Marcos' General Plan Noise Element, background noise levels from future traffic along SR-78 is 60 dBA CNEL at approximately 800 feet.
-The noise contours for this area would also include traffic noise from W. Mission Road and Las Posas Road.
-Sprinter noise may also contribute to that contour.
-The modeled observer locations for the potential outdoor use areas for are presented in Figure 5-B.
+The vehicle mix provides the hourly distribution percentages of automobile, medium trucks and heavy trucks for input into the Sound32 Model.
+The Buildout conditions include the future traffic volume forecasts provided by the project's traffic study (Linscott, Law & Greenspan Engineers).